 …a time is coming when all who are in their graves will hear his voice and come out— those who have done what is good will rise to live, and those who have done what is evil will rise to be condemned.

 Since our judgement won’t be rendered until after Christ returns and raises the dead, how can anyone be in heaven or hell yet?
-No one has been judged yet, so no one can be sent anywhere.
+No one has been judged yet, so no one can be sent to either place.
 This sorting is yet to happen.

 What is more, this verse also explains exactly where people who have died are.
 When Jesus Christ returns, the dead will “rise” from their graves.
 They are in their graves.
 For one to “rise,” one would have to come up from somewhere.
 If one had died and gone to heaven already, then the individual wouldn’t be rising from the grave when Christ returns.
 He or she would be descending from heaven, yet this is not what Scripture teaches.